se-edu/se-book/gitAndGithub/tag/sourcetree.md

-Right-click on the commit (in the graphical revision graph) you want to tag and choose `Tag…`
+Right-click on the commit (in the graphical revision graph) you want to tag and choose `Tag…`.

 Specify the tag name e.g. `v1.0` and click `Add Tag`.